Hey, I'm Urmzd!

 This is meant to be a living document — posts may be refined, opinions may evolve, and ideas may deepen as I grow.
 Since I value transparency and honesty, all changes are tracked on

-A small note before we continue, all blog posts will consist of small snippets at the end of them, and they differ from the topic being covered.
-I hope that by sharing small snippets from different domains, it’ll encourage people to explore topics beyond what they know or believe they know.
+A small note before we continue: each post will close with a brief snippet from a different domain.
+I hope that by sharing these, it’ll encourage people to explore topics beyond what they know or believe they know.

 I hold honesty, freedom, and family dear to me.
 These core principles inform the decisions I make.